tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: View generic help message for all commands e.g. `help`<br>
       Expected: Shows help message consisting of commands available in CLI-nic and what each command does.
-   1. Test case: View help message specific to a command e.g `help add`<br>
+   1. Test case: View help message specific to a command e.g. `help add`<br>
       Expected: Shows help message consisting of instructions on how to interpret command format, command format for `add` and some sample commands for `add`.
-   1. Test case: View help message with invalid type e.g.`help test`<br>
+   1. Test case: View help message with invalid type e.g. `help test`<br>
       Expected: Shows invalid command format message, stating the allowed keywords to be used by help.
 A help message for help command will also be displayed again to guide the user accordingly.

 ### Saving data